ExcellentWish/first_ci_project/README.md

 Photos are from Cult called man [bandcamp](https://cultcalledman.bandcamp.com/music) Videos are from there youtube [channel](https://www.youtube.com/cultcalledman)

- Thank you to Cult Called Man for the insperation for this project.
+ Thank you to Cult Called Man for the inspiration for this project.